Defining a policy

 Defining a rule

 You define a rule from Guaranteed State->Administration->Rules.
-Click New then enter a name and description, and select a type (Check or Fix).
-In our example, we're choosing a fix rule, then click Save.
+Click New Rule then enter a name and description.

-On the Triggers tab we're going to define that the rule should be evaluated periodically, every 30 seconds.
-From the Trigger 1 dropdown menu we choose Periodic (seconds) and set the Interval Seconds to 30.
+In the Triggers section we're going to define that the rule should be evaluated periodically, every 30 seconds.
+In the search window we choose Periodic (seconds) and set the number of Seconds to 30.

 Do not specify a period less than 30 seconds.
 The rule may be accepted by the management interface but the Tachyon client will not apply it.

-On the Precondition tab, we will not define a precondition rule, but you can review the available choices, if you do want to set one.
+In the Precondition section, we will not define a precondition rule, but you can review the available choices, if you do want to set one.

-On the Check tab, we'll define a check rule that requires that there is a value MyValue in the registry hive HKLM and subkey SOFTWARE\MyApp.
+In the Check section, we'll define a check rule that requires that there is a value MyValue in the registry hive HKLM and subkey SOFTWARE\MyApp.
 Its value should be of type REG_DWORD and it should be 0.

 If any part of the Subkey is missing, or the Name or Value fail to match this check rule, then the fix rule will be applied.

-On the Fix tab, the fix rule will be identical to the check rule.
+In the Fix section, the fix rule will be identical to the check rule.
 This means that if the registry is not consistent with the check rule, it will be made consistent.

 If any part of the Subkey does not exist, or the Value or Name is missing or has a different value or type, then all of these discrepancies will automatically be corrected and the registry value made to be consistent with the check rule.